mapbox/geocode-many/README.md

-## geocodemany
+geocodemany
+---

-given an array of objects and a transform into a geocodable string, geocode them if possible.
+Given an array of objects and a transform into a geocodable string, geocode them if possible.
+Works in both node and the browser.

 ### example